yuxiaoba/my-wowchemy-site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D.
-Candidate Focus on Cloud Native
+role: Postdoc Focus on Reliablity of Distributed Systems

 # Organizations/Affiliations to show in About widget
 organizations: